derekstavis/nrf24le1-libbcm2835/README.md

 linux device driver.

 ## Requirements
-- You must be using Raspbian with wiringPi library installed.
+- You must be using Raspbian with `bcm2835` and `rt` libraries installed.
-- Load the spi driver prior to using this tool.
-Try `gpio load spi`
 - In some cases this tool must be run as superuser

 ## Roadmap